Healthy Sides for a Complete Rotisserie Chicken Dinner

 Having a smoothie alongside your dinner is a great way to provide your body with more sustenance and it’s a different way of keeping the meal interesting.

 But you need to make sure that you’re having a smoothie that is healthy and nutritious, rather than one packed full of sugar.
-Adding a scoop of a super greens powder to your smoothie helps achieve this.

 A scoop of Naked Nutrition’s greens powder will allow you to meet your daily recommended amount of green vegetables.
 It will also provide additional health benefits, such as immune system support, stress reduction, better gut health and potentially a lower risk of diseases.